frontid/dockerizer/README.md

 - Acceso rapido a contenedores mediante el comando "*expose*"

 ## dk the dockerizer cli
-Dockerizer uses a very simple tool to start and stop the projects.
-Aditionaly manages the traefix proxy too.
+Dockerizer uses a very simple tool to start, stop or restart the projects.
+Additionally manages the traefix proxy too.
-To start a project just go to the dockerized dir and run `dk start` or `dk stop` And if you want to stop (or start) the traefik proxy just run `dk stop traefik` (no matter the current path you are on).
+To manage a project just go to the dockerized dir and run `dk start`, `dk stop` or `dk restart`

+And if you want to stop (or start) the traefik proxy just run `dk stop traefik` (no matter the current path you are on).

 # Requirements